...a story rooted in timeless truth, while maintaining a conveniently flexible relationship with objective fact.

-The antisocial cat next door.
+The antisocial house cat next door.

 They don’t speak the same language.